Disgrace of Gijón: Aftermath

-As a result of the game, from the World Cup 1986 onward, the final pair of group matches in World Cups always start at the same time.
+As a result of the game, from the World Cup 1986 onward, the final pair of group matches in World Cups always start simultaneously.

 Later journalists have taken another look at the match, wondering if claims of "non-aggression" are exaggerated.
-In The Irish Times, Rob Smyth wrote that "The 10 minutes after Hrubesch’s goal would even be described as exhilarating in some cultures, with Wolfgang Dremmler forcing a fine save from Friedrich Koncilia (the second and final shot on target in the match) and Paul Breitner missing two good chances.
+In The Irish Times, Rob Smyth wrote that "The 10 minutes after Hrubesch's goal would even be described as exhilarating in some cultures, with Wolfgang Dremmler forcing a fine save from Friedrich Koncilia (the second and final shot on target in the match) and Paul Breitner missing two good chances.
 The game slows down towards half-time, principally because the hitherto dominant Germany start to play on the counterattack.
 Hrubesch would have had a clear shooting chance in the 57th minute had he not hopelessly miscontrolled Felix Magath’s expert chip.
 As late as the 77th minute, when the game was losing what edge it had, Bernd Krauss broke into the box and forced a desperate clearance from Hans-Peter Briegel.
 A goal then would have put West Germany out."

-Almost 25 years after the World Cup in Spain, former German player Hans-Peter Briegel acknowledged that his team arranged a victory over Austria (1–0) in the first phase, which classified the two teams and eliminated the African team.
-In an interview for the newspaper 'Al Ittihad', from the United Arab Emirates, Briegel confirmed what everyone suspected since that 25 June 1982 at the El Molinón stadium.
-"Yes, I apologize for that," said the 51-year-old former Kaiserslautern defender.